 - Raki me Ellada – Vrastama: You’ll have to make an effort to find this place, 14km east of Polygyros.
 Rabbit and quail are on the menu but the real stunner is the ‘spetsofaï kapalato,’ a hollowed-out loaf of wholemeal bread stuffed with a rich mix of tomatoes, onions, sausages and other herbs and spice all topped off with the crusty top of the loaf.
 Delicious. • Map • Phone: +30 237 111 1292

 Getting There and Around

-Visitors heading to Central Halkidiki will normally take a Sithonia or Athos bus and alight in Polygyros.
+Visitors heading to Central Halkidiki will normally take a Sithonia or Athos bus to Polygyros.
 Disembark at the central bus stop, not at the stop by the hospital.
-For local destinations, a cab (tel: 23710 22460) might be a solution.
+For local destinations surrounding Polygyros, a cab (+30 237 102 2460) might be a solution.

 As with all of Halkidiki – and maybe more so here – your own transport is the best option.
+Renting a car is the best option.
 Cycling will involve quite a bit of hill work, so bring taut muscles and a bicycle with good gears.